-- Include sentence stems for students to use. (i.e., One example of extreme weather is \\\\\.
-It is extreme because\\\\\. - Write the sentence together. - Provide a scenario in which they would use the word. - Show a picture and have them write a sentence using the vocabulary term to describe it.
+- Provide sentence stems to guide students.
+For example: "One example of extreme weather is .
+It is extreme because." - Write the sentence together. - Provide a scenario in which they would use the word. - Show a picture and have students write a sentence using the vocabulary term to describe it.